200 South Hamilton Road

 for spending their Monday evening with the Council.

-Councilmember Padova echoed thanks to the scouts, offered condolences
+Councilmember Padova echoed thanks to the scouts, offered condolences to

-for submitting the video.
+submitting the video.
 She expressed appreciation for the advocacy on

 Roseann’s behalf.

-Councilmember Renner thanked Troop 317 for providing such a large
+Councilmember Renner thanked Troop 317 for providing such a large turnout

-middle lane.
-He expressed concern that a severe accident could occur.
+expressed concern that a severe accident could occur.

 Vice President Weaver thanked the scouts for leading the Pledge of

-Allegiance and thanked the Division of Police for National Night Out, noting
+Allegiance and thanked the Division of Police for National Night Out, noting his

-Wednesday, August 20, 2025, from 5:00 to 6:30 p.m. in the front lobby
+August 20, 2025, from 5:00 to 6:30 p.m. in the front lobby conference room.

 President Bowers thanked Troop 317 for leading the Pledge, recognized